top of page

 In the business field, a significant amount of learning is derived from the regular use of case analysis.
 Students are expected to understand real-life business practices through both the success and failure of companies and professionals.
 In my experience as a business professional, I reviewed and analyzed cases while in college studying business, and I occasionally use case study in my professional career.
 On-the-job, I use cases for legal and employment matters, and often to support disciplinary actions.
 I have also subscribed to a bulletin called the Manager’s Legal Bulletin designed to inform managers of workplace legal issues to avoid costly litigations such as wrongful termination, illegal performance appraisals, sexual harassment, and equal employment violations using case study illustrations.
 Cases are relevant for gaining knowledge and understanding about a subject.

 As described by Harvard School of Business, cases are actual business situations (Corey, 1996).
 If cases are business situation one could argue the investment of education for an instructional designer, instructional design of activities and sharing of experiences are all business situations where experiences both positive and negative are sharable.
 Regardless of the outcome of the business situation matriculating into profession or working to enhance knowledge can be learned from analysis cases of practitioners in all fields including business, medicine, aerospace, law and instructional design.
 The fundamental question is would we want a surgeon to operate or a lawyer to try a case without having studied a real-life experience?
 Probably not.
 So, why would we want to develop instructional designers who do not have an opportunity to learn from the experience of instructional designers in the field.
-Case-based learning is critical to providing a real-life observation and should be adopted as practice by instructional designer when appropriate.
+CBL is critical to providing a real-life observation and should be adopted as practice by instructional designer when appropriate.

 References

-Corey, R., “The Use of Cases in Management Education,” Harvard Business
+Corey, R., “The Use of Cases in Management Education,” Harvard Business School Case No. 376-24.

 Ertmer, P., & Russell, J. (1995).
 Using Case Studies to Enhance Instructional Design Education.
 Educational Technology,35(4), 23-31.